react-bootstrap/react-bootstrap/V4-Contributing.md

 Thanks for helping out!
 Here are some general details that should help structure your PR.

+Please build PR's off of the `v4-support` branch.
+We are working on getting it in some kind of order, but thats where the work is happening!

 ## Components

 When working in the actual code base building components, there are a few good guidelines and practices for putting together a high quality PR that fits with the spirit and intent of the library.